mrilikecoding/eddi/README.md

 ## Background & Inspiration

 This project emerged from my Masters Thesis work at Georgia Tech on PI3E (Platform for Intelligent, Immersive, Interactive Environments), combining my background as a physical theater artist, musician, and computer scientist.
-The ideas here have been developed over years of teaching physical theater and are deeply informed by training in various somatic and movement-based practices.
+The ideas here have been developed over years of teaching physical theater, training with physical theater companies, and directing shows where I've used these techniques to help ensembles work together.
+The work is deeply informed by training in various somatic and movement-based practices.

 **Project Evolution**: PI3E/Lumi (thesis and prototype) → Eddi (modern architecture)